 If you would like to become a UX writer, it’s vital that you learn how to drive engagement and offer transparency.
 Users also should gain a sense of control.

-What are the characteristics of microcopy that doesn’t work
+What are the characteristics of microcopy that doesn’t perform well

 To sum up, microcopy is considered effective when it: